 We want you to be a part of making this plan a success!
 Only by understanding the needs, concerns, and hopes of all Oaklanders – both residents and businesses – can we build a plan that is truly responsive to who we are as a community.
 Through community workshops and other events, we are seeking your insights as we create this new plan.

 Draft Development Update

-From late October through mid-December, the public draft of the ECAP was online and available for public comment.
-The City and our partners held two Town Halls, along with other opportunities for public engagement.
-In all, more than 1,500 Oaklanders have weighed in on the plan.
-From late December 2019 through June 2020, City staff and partners are now compiling all of the feedback and making improvements to the 2030 ECAP so that it can best represent community needs and the opportunities for impactful and equitable climate action over the next 10 years.
+From late October through mid-December 2019, the public draft of the ECAP was online and available for public comment.
+The City and our partners held two Town Halls, along with numerous other opportunities for public engagement.
+In all, more than 2,000 Oaklanders have weighed in on the plan.
+From late December 2019 through June 2020, City staff and partners compiled all feedback and made improvements to ensure that the 2030 ECAP best represents community needs and opportunities for impactful and equitable climate action over the next 10 years.
 The final draft is now available for review.
 Visit the link to provide recommendations for ECAP implementation over the next 10 years.
 The 2030 ECAP will be reviewed for adoption by the Public Works Committee on July 20 and the City Council on July 28 (subject to change).
 Please feel free to tune into these public hearings by following the instructions on virtual participation here.

-To learn more about the ECAP Ad Hoc Community Advisory Committee, the group of Oaklanders selector by Mayor Schaff to assist City staff in creating the 2030 ECAP, please click here.
+To learn more about the ECAP Ad Hoc Community Advisory Committee, the group of Oaklanders selected by Mayor Schaaf to assist City staff in creating the 2030 ECAP, please click here.

 Questions?
 Contact: firstname.lastname@example.org or (510) 238-6954